Emmitt Smith: Life after football

 With access to $50 million in capital, Smith has several other projects in the works.
 He has a letter of intent to develop a 65 acre site in a densely populated yet underserved area near northwest Fort Worth (it was formerly a college operated by a Masonic lodge), and he is currently negotiating for rights to another potential project in southeastern Fort Worth.

 On one of the sites, Smith plans to build a complex with as much as 600000 sqft of retail space, more than double the size of the Phoenix property.
 "There's a huge need for top-quality retail in these areas, and I understand how the deals are cut," Smith said before lunch.
 "I'm not an engineer.
 I'm not a contractor.
 And I'm still learning the jargon.
 But I understand deals, and the only way to grow is to be in the middle of the deals."

 Smith/Cypress is a joint venture (Smith owns 51 percent) with Cypress Equities, the retail development arm of Roger Staubach's real estate services company.
 Early in his own playing career, Smith approached the former Cowboy quarterback with an interest in learning more about real estate.
 Skeptical at first, Staubach told Smith to spend some time at his company's offices during the spring and summer if he was sincere.
 Smith did just that, spending the off-season at Staubach Co.'s headquarters in Dallas.
 Staubach founded the company in the late 1970s to locate and negotiate office and retail space for clients.
-In 2006 the privately held firm had transactions totaling $26 billion and 835 e6sqft of space.
+In 2006, the privately held firm had transactions totaling $26 billion and 835 e6sqft of space.

 In 2014, Smith's company began a nationwide expansion, including into New York City.

 Smith also co-founded ESmith Legacy, a Baltimore-based company that specializes in commercial real estate development and investment management.
-He serves as its Chairman of the Board and Chief Executive Officer.
+He serves as its Chairman of the Board and chief executive officer (CEO).

-In 2007, he was a guest on How I Met Your Mother, where he joked about Super Bowl on this question asked by Barney Stinson "What is more important than the Super Bowl? - Dance, my friend, dance".
+In 2007, he was a guest on How I Met Your Mother, where he joked about the Super Bowl on this question asked by Barney Stinson "What is more important than the Super Bowl? – Dance, my friend, dance".

 Smith participated in the 2011 National Heads-Up Poker Championship, defeating David Williams in the first round and losing in the second round to Andrew Robl.

 He returned to Dancing with the Stars in its fifteenth season as one of the "All-Stars" contestants.
 Smith once again had Cheryl Burke as his professional dance partner.
 They were voted off during the ninth week of the competition.

 In 2016, Smith took the position of co-owner alongside founder and president Ben Davis of The Gents Place, an ultra-premium men's grooming and lifestyle club founded in Frisco, Texas.
 The company has grown to include lifestyle clubs in Dallas and Southlake, as well as Leawood, Kansas.

 In 2019, Smith appeared on an episode of Deal or No Deal to support a contestant who idolizes him.